PavelGushchin/seabattle/README.md

-# Морской бой
+# Sea Battle

 ## History
-Originally I wrote this project in 2016 on PHP 5.6, but now I updated it using PHP 8.
+Originally I wrote this project in 2016 on PHP 5.6, but now I updated it to PHP 8.

-## Установка и запуск
+## How to run the project

 ```shell
 git clone https://github.com/PavelGushchin/seabattle.git